behooked/administration/README.md

 `curl -H "Content-Type: application/json" -X POST -d '{"url":"https://example.com", "trigger": "eventA", "secret": "mySecret" }' http://localhost:8085/webhooks-service`

-Please note that the specific event (in this case trigger:eventA) needs to be already stored in the database otherwise the request would fail.
+Please note that the specific trigger (in this case trigger:eventA) needs to be already stored in the database otherwise the request would fail.

 **Updating a webhook:**